 The treatment of oral cancer often produces major changes in speech, chewing, swallowing and oral health, which in addition to the disease per se, affects the social life and self-esteem of the affected person.
 Unlike other areas of dentistry, where new methods allow early diagnosis of many diseases, the oral examination has not changed much in the last decades.
 However, there are new aids in finding abnormalities not visible to the naked eye.

 At Smile Makers Dental Center, we’ve invested in the VELscope, which is a non-evasive oral cancer-screening device.
 We believe prevention is the best approach and want to ensure that our patients have healthy oral care.

-In order to provide faster, less painful services to our patients; we have invested in soft tissue dental lasers.
-We can create whiter smiles faster and provide pain relief faster including pain associated with thermomandibular disorders.
+In order to provide faster, less painful services to our patients, we have invested in soft tissue dental lasers.
+We can create whiter smiles faster and provide pain relief faster including pain associated with temporomandibular disorders.
 All in all, this helps our goal of providing treatment with less trauma, increased healing, and faster patient recovery.

-Have yellow or discolored teeth as a result from drinking coffee, tea, cola and red wine; or from smoking?
-Or maybe the aging process also can stain and darken your teeth Want a white smile in takes less than an hour?
-Then Zoom Whitening might be for you.
+Have yellow or discolored teeth as a result of drinking coffee, tea, cola and red wine or from smoking?
+The aging process also can stain and darken your teeth.
+Want a white smile in less than an hour?
+Then Zoom!
+Whitening might be for you.

 At Smile Makers Dental Center, we understand the importance of dental photography.
-Not only to help document before and after treatment, but also help in diagnosing dental treatment needs.
-Our team uses top quality dental cameras such as the Shofu and Canon, designed exclusively for dentistry to photograph both orthodontic and cosmetic cases for case presentation and to provide detailed information to dental labs.
+Not only to help document before and after treatment but also to help in diagnosing dental treatment needs.
+Our team uses top-quality dental cameras such as the Shofu and Canon, designed exclusively for dentistry to photograph both orthodontic and cosmetic cases for case presentation and to provide detailed information to dental labs.